A brief history of RGGI

 Beginning in 2012, as called for in the original RGGI Memorandum of Understanding, the Participating States conducted a program review of the CO2 Budget Trading Programs.
 Proposed amendments to the program were incorporated in an Updated Model Rule (released on February 7, 2013) guiding each state as it followed its own statutory and/or regulatory procedures to propose updates to its CO2 Budget Trading Program.

-New Jersey resumed participation in RGGI on January 1, 2020, and Virginia began participation on January 1, 2021. ---
+New Jersey resumed participation in RGGI in 2020.
+Virginia began participation in 2021 and Pennsylvania in 2022.